MicrosoftDocs/memdocs/windows-365/enterprise/report-remoting-connection.md

 ## Device history

 When you select on a particular device in one of the reports, you'll see specific information for that device.
+The information displayed is for the last 14 days of usage with values aggregated for each day individually.
+If the user has not logged in to the Cloud PC for a particular day, those days will not show in the graph.
+>[Note]
+>There might days when users login and the graph does display those days.
+This is due to the way the graph calculations exclude certain edge cases that can provide wrong data.

 ![Screenshot of using the device history](./media/report-remoting-connection/device-history.png)